Newspaper Page Text

 case of three alleged lynchers who

-have comfessed their participation
+have confessed their participation

 in the crime.

-In ‘his letter to the N. A. A. C. P.
+In his letter to the N. A A. C. P.

 Governor Conley states that as soon